 To download the Creative Cloud desktop app manually, visit the Creative Cloud desktop app page.

-You can download previous versions of Creative Cloud apps, such as CS6.
+You can download previous versions of Creative Cloud apps.
 For most apps, you can have multiple versions of the same app installed on your computer at the same time, if you choose.

 By default, when you install a new Creative Cloud app it removes the previous versions of the app on your computer.
 If you want to keep your previous versions installed, click Advanced Options and deselect the Remove old versions check box in the update confirmation dialog box.